-In January 2023, the game changing Corporate Sustainability Reporting Directive (CSRD) entered into force.
-This new directive modernises and strengthens the rules about the social and environmental information that companies must report.
-A broader range of companies are now required to report on sustainability around 50,000 companies in total.
-The new rules will ensure that investors and other stakeholders have access to the information they need to assess investment risks arising from climate change and other sustainability issues.
-The directive will also create a culture of transparency about the impact of companies on people and the environment.
+In January 2023, the game changing Corporate Sustainability Reporting Directive (CSRD) came into force.
+This new directive modernised and strengthened the rules about the social and environmental information that companies must report.
+A broader range of companies were now required to report on sustainability - around 50,000 companies in total.
+The new rules were designed to ensure that investors and other stakeholders have access to the information they need to assess investment risks arising from climate change and other sustainability issues.
+The directive should also create a culture of transparency about the impact of companies on people and the environment.
 Finally, reporting costs will be reduced for companies over the medium to long term by harmonising the information to be provided.
-Companies with more than 500 employees and total assets of over 20 Mio EUR or net revenue of over 40 Mio EUR will have to apply the new rules for the financial year 2024 for the first time.
-Those reports will be published in 2025.
-Companies subject to the CSRD will have to report according to European Sustainability Reporting Standards (ESRS).
-The draft standards are developed by the European Financial Reporting Advisory
+Companies with more than 500 employees and total assets of over 20 Mio EUR or net revenue of over 40 Mio EUR should apply the new rules for the financial year 2024 for the first time.
+Those reports should be published in 2025.
+Companies subject to the CSRD should report according to European Sustainability Reporting Standards (ESRS).
+The draft standards were developed by the European Financial Reporting Advisory Group (EFRAG), an independent body gathering various stakeholders.
+The Omnibus package aims to reduce the number of companies subject to the CSRD by around 80 percent.
+In the future, only companies with more than 1,000 employees and either more than 50 million EUR in turnover or a balance sheet total of over 25 million EUR will have to submit a sustainability report in accordance with the CSRD.
+In addition, a significant reduction in the data points to be reported is planned, whereby quantitative information is to be prioritized and more voluntary disclosures are to be made possible.